-The Rivaldo family has indeed etched their names in the soccer history books and of course, Guinness book of records.
+The Rivaldo family has indeed etched their names in the soccer history books and of course, the Guinness book of Records.

-Note: The Brazilian legend was 43 (pictured above) at that time he came off the bench for Mogi Mirim in a Sao Paulo State league match to join his 20-year-old son on the pitch.
+Note: The Brazilian legend was 43 (pictured above) at the time he came off the bench for Mogi Mirim in a Sao Paulo State League match to join his 20-year-old son on the pitch.

-Rivaldo Childhood Story Plus Untold Biography Facts – Issue with Val Gaal
+Rivaldo Biography Facts – Issue with Val Gaal:

 In 1999, Rivaldo was at the peak of his career and also won the Ballon d’Or the same year.

-The Spanish press constantly disapproved the Dutchman’s decision to bench Rivaldo.
-When Van Gaal left Spain for the first time, the media including Rivaldo celebrated his departure.
+The Spanish press constantly disapproved of the Dutchman’s decision to bench Rivaldo.
+When Van Gaal left Spain for the first time, the media, including Rivaldo, celebrated his departure.